-And the translator tells her--you know, stop thinking about the structure.
-Think about the words.
-And this may sound odd, coming from a curator, but particularly with books and manuscripts—letters--you can't completely divorce the content from the object.
-And I think Zofia's words are so beautiful, when you include them in the film, that it really--it's very emotional.
+And the translator tells her, "Stop thinking about the structure.
+Think about the words."
+And this may sound odd, coming from a curator, but particularly with books and manuscripts—letters—you can't completely divorce the content from the object.
+And I think Zofia's words are so beautiful, when you include them in the film, that it really– It's very emotional.
 And Audrey has almost isolated herself from that emotion.
-And it's only the translator who tells her--look, let me read this to you.
+And it's only the translator who tells her, "Look, let me read this to you."

 And then when they're in bed, they're reading the letters to each other.

 But still, Audrey—there's still this shell around her that I found very affecting.
 She reads this beautiful letter.
 And then she turns to him and says, "Well, I have a train to catch."

 So, so you, you kind of hope that she's making this breakthrough.

 And she's not quite there.
 So maybe the next film that we see Audrey in, she'll…????

 Great question!
 Yeah, I mean [LAUGHS]

 You have said that this is an adven– You do want Audrey's adventures to continue, correct?

 We do.
 Yeah, she's kind of like Antoine Doinel.
 [LAUGHTER] In a way…you know?